Bluevine

 Cultivation: The preference is full or partial sun, and mesic to dry conditions.
 Almost any kind of soil is tolerated, including those that contain loam, clay, gravel, or sand.
 Bluevine can be difficult to get rid off because new shoots can develop from the root system after the entire vine has been pulled.
 The seeds don't germinate until late spring or early summer.

-Range & Habitat: Bluevine is occasional to locally common in southern and central Illinois, while in the northern Illinois it is uncommon or absent (see Distribution Map).
-Habitats include thickets, banks of riversand drainage ditches, gravelly areas along railroads and roadsides, cropland, overgrown vacant lots, shrubbery in yards, and fence rows.
-Bluevine adapts quite well to disturbed habitats and is rather weedy.
+Range & Habitat: The native Bluevine is occasional to locally common in southern and central Illinois, while in northern Illinois it is uncommon or absent (see Distribution Map).
+Habitats include thickets, banks of rivers and drainage ditches, gravelly areas along railroads and roadsides, cropland, overgrown vacant lots, shrubbery in yards, and fence rows.
+Bluevine adapts quite well to disturbed habitats and it is rather weedy.

-Faunal Associations: The nectar of the flowers attracts Halictid bees, Masked bees (Hylaeus spp.), wasps, flies, and Monarch butterflies.
-Among the flies, are such visitors as Bee flies, Thick-headed flies, Tachinid flies, and Bottle flies.
-The caterpillars of the butterfly Danaus plexippes (Monarch) feed on the foliage, while Aphis nerii (Milkweed Aphid) sucks juices from the foliage.
+Faunal Associations: The nectar of the flowers attracts Halictid bees, masked bees (Hylaeus spp.), wasps, flies, and Monarch butterflies.
+Among the flies, are such visitors as bee flies (Bombyliidae), thick-headed flies (Conopidae), Tachinid flies, and bottle flies.
+Caterpillars of the butterfly Danaus plexippes (Monarch) feed on the foliage, while Aphis nerii (Milkweed Aphid) sucks juices from the foliage.
+Another insect, Labidomera clivicollis (Swamp Milkweed Beetle) also reportedly feeds on the foliage (Clark et al., 2004).
 Mammalian herbivores avoid consumption of the foliage because of its bitter taste and poisonous properties.

-Photographic Location: The upper photograph was taken near a railroad in Champaign, Illinois, while the lower photograph was taken at fence row near the webmaster's apartment complex in Urbana, Illinois.
+Photographic Location: The photograph of the flowers was taken near a railroad in Champaign, Illinois, while photographs of the foliage and seedpod were taken at a fence row near the webmaster's apartment complex in Urbana, Illinois.